pablobernabeu/Experimental-data-simulation/README.md

 ### Options for development and local use of the app

-#### Option A) Using local R/RStudio or [RStudio Cloud project](https://rstudio.cloud/project/1739958)
+#### Option A) Using local R/RStudio or [RStudio Cloud project](https://rstudio.cloud/project/1739958) or [Binder RStudio environment](https://mybinder.org/v2/gh/pablobernabeu/Experimental-data-simulation/master?urlpath=rstudio)

-1. [In RStudio Cloud, this step can usually be skipped.]
-Install the packages in the versions used in the [latest release of this application](https://github.com/pablobernabeu/Experimental-data-simulation/releases), by running:
+1. [Step only necessary in R/RStudio Cloud] Install the packages in the versions used in the [latest release of this application](https://github.com/pablobernabeu/Experimental-data-simulation/releases), by running:

     ```
     install.packages('devtools')